pablo-jurado/week_5_lecture_1_exercises/answers.md

 3.If an exception isn't handled in a program, what happens?

-a.
-An error message is printed to the console and program execution terminates.
+*answer a.
+An error message is printed to the console and program execution terminates.*

 b.
 An error message is printed to the console and program execution is temporarily suspended.